Alpha Gang: Production

 It was announced in June 2020 that David Zellner will direct, alongside his brother Nathan.
 Andrea Riseborough, Jon Hamm, Nicholas Hoult, Charlotte Gainsbourg, Mackenzie Davis, Sofia Boutella and Steven Yeun were announced to star, with filming expected to begin in 2021 in Europe.

 The project went dormant until May 2024, when it was announced that Cate Blanchett was set to star, with the previously announced cast no longer attached.
 In October, Yeun rejoined the project, with Channing Tatum, Dave Bautista, Léa Seydoux, Zoë Kravitz and Riley Keough added to the cast, and Mike Gioulakis brought on to serve as cinematographer.

-Production began on the film in Budapest in June 2025, with Tatum, Kravitz, Keough, and Yeun exiting the film, and Chris Pine, Lily-Rose Depp, Adria Arjona, Doona Bae, and Kelvin Harrison Jr. joining the cast.
+Production began on the film in Budapest in June 2025, with Tatum, Kravitz, and Yeun exiting the film, and Chris Pine, Lily-Rose Depp, Adria Arjona, Doona Bae, and Kelvin Harrison Jr. joining the cast.
 Filming continued in Podgarić, Croatia, at the Monument to the Revolution of the People of Moslavina, in July 2025.

+Release

+Alpha Gang premiered at the 53rd Telluride Film Festival on September 5, 2026.
+It will also screen at the Toronto International Film Festival on September 13.

+Reception

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 84% based on 19 reviews, with an average rating of 5.5/10.
+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on 8 critics, indicating "mixed or average reviews".